 Best Whistler Hiking October – Alpha Lake Park

 Alpha Lake Park Hike in Whistler in OctoberAlpha Lake Park is a beautiful park on the shores of Alpha Lake in Creekside, just 5 kilometres south of Whistler Village.
-Located partway along Lake Placid Road just past the Husky and Nita Lake Lodge.
+Located partway along Lake Placid Road just past the Co-Op gas station and Nita Lake Lodge.
 This quiet residential street leads to this park that is home to tennis courts, a basketball court, beach volleyball, dog park, a kids play park, a floating dock, a pier and biking/walking/running trails everywhere you look.
 Alpha Lake Park has a much more local feel to it than other Whistler parks such as the popular Rainbow Park, Lakeside Park and Lost Lake Park.
 The abundance of trees and the irregular shoreline make the relatively small size of Alpha Lake seem quite a bit bigger than it is.
 Trails run around both sides of Alpha Lake.
 The wide and paved Valley Trail runs along the shore on the near side and a gravel trail runs along the far side.
 For more walking trails, parks and beaches in Whistler click here.

 Alpha Lake Park Hike in Whistler October